-Though both Madrid and Barcelona warrant more than a day, my suggestion for your third day would be to go on a day trip from the capital, or even a half-day trip and spend the rest of your day in Madrid.
+Though both Madrid and Barcelona warrant more than a day, a suggestion for your third day would be to go on a day trip from the capital, or even a half-day trip, and spend the rest of your day in Madrid.

 - A Half-Day Tour The aforementioned Half-Day Guided Tour of Toledo or El Escorial and the Valley of the Fallen fit the bill here.

 - Full-Day Tour From Madrid If there's nothing left in Madrid for you, you could do a Day Trip to Segovia and Avila